Andre601/OneVersionRemake/wiki/Supported-Protocols.md

+OneVersionRemake is able to support all nummerical version protocols, but only selected ones are supported in the `{version}` and `{userVersion}` placeholders themself.

+OneVersionRemake downloads and uses a `versions.json` file which contains a collection of protocols and their corresponding Minecraft version.
+The default `versions.json` used by OneVersionRemake v3.9.0 and newer can be found [here](https://www.andre601.ch/oneversionremake/versions.json).
+The versions file for older is found [here](https://raw.githubusercontent.com/Andre601/OneVersionRemake/master/versions.json) and kept for backwards compatability.

-Almost all protocol versions of Minecraft are supported by OneVersionRemake.
+Below is a complete list of all protocol versions supported by the default `versions.json` file mentioned above.
-The below list is the officially supported versions that come with OneVersionRemake's default [`versions.json`](https://github.com/Andre601/OneVersionRemake/blob/master/versions.json) file.

-Feel free to add your own versions to the file if you want more versions to be displayed.
+You can alter your `versions.json` if you want to add or remove versions from it.

+When a protocol is used that isn't listed in OneVersionRemake's `versions.json` will `?` be returned as fallback.

 | Protocol: | Displayed version: |
 |:---------:|:------------------:|